 I always had strong analytical skills and enjoyed working with numbers, data, reports, tables, and models.
 I started to research careers where I could use my analytical nature, current professional skills, and experience.
 At first, I considered software programming.
 I tried some online programming language courses, researched the job market and some barriers to entry.
 Ultimately, it wasn’t my cup of tea.

 Enter the pandemic.
 The novel coronavirus caused us to re-think our daily lives.
 Most people were ordered to stay indoors and kids started distance learning, so “stressed” was an understatement.
 But one day, my luck changed.
 While scrolling through Facebook in my spare time, I found an advertisement (or rather, the advertisement found me).
-Apparently, the Yandex Practicum team was looking for beta-testers for their Data Analyst, Data Science, and Web Development programs (and it was free!)
+Apparently, the Practicum team was looking for beta-testers for their Data Analyst, Data Science, and Software Engineering programs (and it was free!)
 Bingo!
 This was my ticket to learning new skills — and possibly a new career.
 After some comparing, I chose the Data Analyst program.
 It entailed learning Python and SQL languages, Tableau dashboards, machine learning basics, and a lot of analytics.
 Also, I felt my business background would best complement this course versus the data science one.

 I was hooked immediately.
 Furthermore, the Practicum team made it a priority to accommodate students’ needs.
 There are Slack communities, where students can ask questions, exchange thoughts, or share information; community managers who help with organizational issues; expert tutors who help with study questions and host informative real-time webinars; and industry experts who check students’ projects and provide great feedback and hints.